Downtown streets are lined with shops

 offering authentic (and delicious) treasures

-Sure, you'll find plenty of souvenirs in local gift shops, but when it comes to serious shopping you'll definitely want to take home something uniquely Juneau.
+Sure, you'll find plenty of souvenirs in local gift shops, but you'll definitely want to take home something uniquely Juneau to commemorate your trip.
+When it comes to shopping in Juneau, here are few places not to miss during your visit.

-Coffee lovers can pick up some of Heritage Coffee's wide variety of specialty roasts (the company has been satisfying Juneau's caffeine fix for 38 years).
-If you prefer refreshment of a different kind, pick up something from the Alaskan Brewing Company, whose beers have garnered international awards.
+There are plenty of delicious local foods to bring home with you.
+Coffee lovers can pick up some of Heritage Coffee's specialty roasts (the company has been satisfying Juneau's caffeine fix for 38 years).
+If you prefer hops to beans, pick up something from the Alaskan Brewing Company, whose beers have garnered international awards.
 For the chocolate aficionados, Alaskan Fudge Company should be your first stop.
 And you can't leave town without a taste of the area's incredible smoked salmon.
 Local providers will prepare and pack your selection (ice and all) so you can take it with you or have it shipped directly back home.

-Visitors looking for non-consumable locally made gifts should check out Glacier Smoothie Soaps, winner of the 2008 Manufacturer of the Year award presented by the Alaska Department of Commerce's "Made in Alaska" program.
-Deliciously fragrant soaps contain a bit of real glacier silt, which acts as a gentle exfoliate for a radiant glow.
+Visitors looking for locally made gifts should check out Glacier Smoothie Soaps, winner of a Manufacturer of the Year award, presented by the Alaska Department of Commerce's "Made in Alaska" program.
+Deliciously fragrant soaps contain a bit of real glacier silt, which gently exfoliates your skin for a radiant glow.

 To read about unique Juneau artists, click on the articles below: